-Best Graphics Settings and FPS For Rocket League Game
+Best Settings for max FPS in Rocket League Game

 Rocket League is one of the most popular esports games played all around the world.
-For those wanting to experience the glory of Rocket League in spite of it not having a fancy gaming rig, this FPS guide is for you.
-For Rocket League, you can optimize the steam launch options, the in-game options and TASystemSettings.ini to increase your FPS and improve your gameplay and performance.
+For those wanting to experience the glory of Rocket League in spite of not having a fancy gaming rig, this FPS guide is for you.
+For Rocket League, you can optimize the Steam launch options, the in-game options, and TASystemSettings.ini to increase your FPS and improve your gameplay and performance.

 This guide covers all the currently known and allowed methods to increase FPS in Rocket League; however, if you know more ways then be sure to comment below.